xjtu-enre/ENRE-ts/docs/entity/variable.md

 **Examples:**

-This part illustrate the usage of destructuring assignment.
+This part illustrates the usage of destructuring assignment.

 * Simple object destructuring assignment